pololu/libpololu-avr/README.txt

 * /usr/lib/avr
 * /usr/avr

 In this folder you will find an "include" folder that has AVR header files such as avr/io.h and a "lib" folder that has AVR libraries such as lib/libc.a.

-In the libpololu-avr folder, type "make show_prefix".
+In the library's top-level folder, type "make show_prefix".
 The Makefile will tell you where it thinks your avr-gcc files are.
 If the folder names displayed are correct, then you can run "make install" to install the library files.
 You will need to run this command with the correct permissions, so "sudo make install" will usually be required in Linux, and in Windows Vista/7 you will have to right-click on